T32 training program in Molecular and Systems Toxicology

 niehs-logo

-Lauren Rutt joined the Toxicology PhD program at the University of Colorado, Anschutz Medical Campus in the Fall of 2020 and joined the lab of Dr. Rebecca McCullough in 2021.
-Currently, Lauren’s thesis work aims to elucidate novel mechanisms of alcohol-induced fibrotic gene reprogramming in the liver and identify specific factors amplifying liver scarring and disease progression.
-Specifically, she is investigating the role of alcohol exposure on Wnt-dependent canonical b-catenin activation, and how this pathway promotes hepatic stellate cell transdifferentiation and production of extracellular matrix during the early pathogenesis of liver fibrosis in Alcohol-associated Liver Disease (ALD).
+Shannon Twardy joined the Toxicology PhD program at the University of Colorado, Anschutz Medical Campus in the Fall of 2021 and joined the lab of Dr. Rebecca McCullough in 2022.
+Currently, Shannon’s thesis work aims to elucidate how intracellular complement activation may lead to Kupffer Cell dysfunction during Alcohol-associated Liver Disease.
+Specifically, she is investigating the role of alcohol exposure on C5 complosome component expression and how the mitochondrial complement receptor, C5aR1, influences macrophage polarization, metabolic switching, and NLRP3 inflammasome activation in both cell and pre-clinical models.
 A better understanding of the key mechanisms involved in the progression of ALD will provide a foundation for future clinical interventions to prevent or treat liver disease.

 Colin Anderson – currently a Postdoctoral Research Fellow at the Buck Institute for Research on Aging